-Completing the Phase 3 clinical trial of Plinabulin in combination with docetaxel for the treatment of NSCLC, completing our two Phase 2/3 clinical trials for the treatment of CIN and the development of other product candidates will require additional funds.
-There can be no assurance that capital will be available as necessary to meet our working capital requirements or, if the capital is available, that it will be on terms acceptable to us.
+We may finance future cash needs through equity and debt financing, potential licensing and partnership arrangements, and sale of products after obtaining regulatory approvals.
 The issuances of additional equity securities by us may result in dilution in the equity interests of our current shareholders.
 Obtaining commercial loans, assuming those loans will be available, will increase our liabilities and future cash commitments.
+General market conditions may make it very difficult for us to seek financing from the capital markets.
+We may not be able to complete financing on reasonable terms or at all.
 If we are unable to obtain financing in the amounts and on terms deemed acceptable, the business and future success will be materially and adversely affected.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
 Our inability to obtain additional funding when we need it could seriously harm our business.